owin/museum-piece-gate/SPEC.md

 - The `MoveNext` method of the enumerator returned by the `GetEnumerator` method of the `IEnumerable<object>` returned by `IResponse.GetBody`
 - The `Current` property of the enumerator returned by the `GetEnumerator` method of the `IEnumerable<object>` returned by `IResponse.GetBody`

-Host implementations should strive to begin writing response data to the network as “late” as possible, so as to be able to handle as many errors from the application as possible and cleanly send the client a 500-level response.
+Host implementations should strive to write response data to the network as “late” as possible, so as to be able to handle as many errors from the application as possible and cleanly send the client a 500-level response.
 Generally, this means invoking the application and enumerating the first object from its response body, if any, before writing any header or body data to the network.
 If an error occurs before data is written to the network, the server should provide a 500-level response.
 If an error occurs enumerating subsequent items from the response body enumerable, the host may append a textual description of the error to the response data which it has already sent and close the connection.

+If an uncaught error occurs during the `Invoke` operation of an application, the application must invoke the `AsyncCallback` provided by the host and throw an exception from `EndInvoke`, effectively propagating the exception back to the host.

 </body>
 </html>